Dennis0811/nymn-website/README.md

 I thought your website looked a bit outdated, so I decided to make a new one that hopefully looks a bit more modern.
 The website is responsive which makes it look great on all devices.
-You can find the website at [https://dennis0811.github.io/Nymn-Website/](https://dennis0811.github.io/Nymn-Website/).
+You can find the website [here](https://dennis0811.github.io/nymn-website/).

 ## 🖥️ Desktop 1440p (2K)